onier9702/velaio-server-technical-test/README.md

 1. Clone the repository `git clone <url>`
 2. Replace the `.env.example` to `.env` file and configure the environment variables
 3. Create, run and start the container image with the command `docker compose -f docker-compose.dev.yml up -d`
-4. Enter to velaio-server container `docker exec -it cuban-server /bin/sh`
+4. Enter to velaio-server container `docker exec -it velaio-server /bin/sh`
 5. Generate entities in database inside the container, run this command `npm run migration:run`

 ## Installations